pdil/usmap/README.md

 | January 29, 2017  | 0.1.0           | 2015            | [🔗](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.2015.html)   |

 ## Installation
-To install from CRAN _(recommended)_, run the following code in an R console:
+📦 To install from CRAN (recommended), run the following code in an R console:
 ```r
 install.packages("usmap")
 ```

+### Developer Build
+⚠️ The developer build may be unstable and not function correctly, use with caution.

 To install the package from this repository, run the following code in an R console:
 ```r
 # install.package("devtools")
 devtools::install_github("pdil/usmap")
 ```
-Installing using `devtools::install_github` will provide the most recent developer build of `usmap`.
+This method will provide the most recent developer build of `usmap`.

-⚠️ The developer build may be unstable and not function correctly, use with caution.

 To begin using `usmap`, import the package using the `library` command:
 ```r